-Area Committee Voting membership shall consist of five tenured faculty members at the rank of associate professor or professor, selected in accordance with procedures established by the faculty of the college, but with at least one member from each academic unit in the college.
+College Committee Voting membership shall consist of at least five tenured faculty members at the rank of associate professor or professor, selected in accordance with procedures established by the faculty of the college, but with at least one member from each academic unit in the college.
 In colleges with more than 5 academic units, there shall be at least one member from each academic unit together with an at-large member, if necessary, to assure an odd number of voting members.
 In addition, members must consist of faculty with teaching appointment of at least 0.5 FTE and no supervisory duties over faculty.
-Area committee members must be chosen in the Spring semester for the following academic year.
-The area committee shall elect its chair in the Spring from among its members after they are selected.
+College committee members must be chosen in the Spring semester for the following academic year.
+The College committee shall elect its chair in the Spring from among its members after they are selected.
 The chair shall be a voting member.
-The Dean shall be responsible for ensuring that these elections occur, and that the results are reported to the faculty of the college, and to the Faculty Affairs Committee.
-Candidates for the rank of Professor may only be reviewed by members of that rank.
+If a member of the committee has served on a candidate’s department/school committee, he/she will be recused from voting on the candidate.
+The Dean shall be responsible for ensuring that these elections occur and that the results are reported to the faculty of the college, and to the Senate’s Faculty Affairs Committee.
+Candidates for the rank of Professor will only be reviewed by members of that rank.
 In instances where there are insufficient numbers within the college, the faculty in the college shall determine a process for selecting qualified faculty from outside the college.

-Campus Promotions Committee (NB: Although this is called the “Campus” Committee to conform to the usage in the system-wide documents, it encompasses both the Hammond and Westville campus sites.)
+University Committee

-The Campus Promotions Committee shall include the PNW Provost, who will chair without vote, with the remaining membership consisting of two tenured Professors with teaching appointment of at least 0.5 FTE and no supervisory duties over faculty as elected by the voting faculty of the respective colleges for a two year term, with the terms arranged initially so that half of these members are elected each year, and one additional tenured Professor without administrative appointment, elected by the Faculty Senate for a two-year term.
-No member of the Campus Committee shall serve on either the Primary or Area Committees for any candidate.
+The University Committee shall include the PNW VCAA/Provost (ex officio, without vote) who will chair the committee, the deans of the five disciplinary colleges (ex officio, without vote), and two elected tenured Professors from each of the five disciplinary colleges who have teaching appointments of at least 0.5 FTE and no supervisory duties over faculty.
+The faculty members will serve a two year term, with the terms arranged initially so that half of these members are elected each year.
 The Deans shall be responsible for ensuring that the election of members representing their colleges occur, and that the results are reported to the VCAA/Provost, the faculty of the College, and the Faculty Affairs Committee.
-Election of members of the Campus Committee should take place in the Spring as soon as the deliberations of the previous Campus Committee are complete.
+Election of members of the University Committee should take place in the Spring as soon as the deliberations of the previous University Committee are complete.

 Processes for Promotion Committees

 Promotion Committees shall be responsible for reviewing untenured, tenure-track faculty and those faculty seeking promotion and tenure.
-Tenure-track faculty shall be reviewed by the Primary Committee every year beginning in the Fall of the second year and by the Area Committee every year beginning in the Fall of the fourth year.
+Tenure-track faculty shall be reviewed by the Department/School Committee every year beginning in the Fall of the second year and by the College Committee every year beginning in the Fall of the fourth year.
+This evaluation will take into consideration the cumulative work of the individual faculty member.

-Primary Committee Process
+Department/School Committee Process

-1. The Primary Committee shall meet according to the dates published by the office of the VCAA/Provost.
+1. The Department/School Committee shall meet according to the dates published by the office of the VCAA/Provost.
 The Chair of the Committee shall be responsible for arranging the time and place of the meeting.

 2. Each candidate for promotion and tenure shall be considered by the Committee according to the procedures given in the system wide Procedures document, Section II.C, with the exception that the Chair of the Committee shall vote.
-In the case of annual reviews, the Primary Committee must vote for one of the following two recommendations: 1) Continued tenure track status, or 2) termination.
+In the case of annual cumulative reviews, the Department/School Committee must vote for one of the following two recommendations: 1) Continued tenure track status, or 2) termination, both with written support for the conclusion.